bcarr092/pyCovertAudio/README.md

 *Note*: In order for the build to succeed *PYTHON_LIB* and *PYTHON_INCLUDE* must point to a location that contains python built for the same target and architecture that pyCovertAudio is being built for.

-pyCovertAudio can be installed to the same directory, the installation script will generate the appropriate sub-directories for each platform, target, and architecture combination.
+All pyCovertAudio build targets can be installed to the same directory since the installation script will generate the appropriate sub-directories for each platform, target, and architecture combination within `<install directory>`.
 To execute pyCovertAudio copy the `<install directory>` to the platform you want to run it on, set the *PYTHONPATH* environment variable appropriately (see above), and run pyCovertAudio.

 Contributors
 ============